BernardGreenberg/NXSYS/Relay Index/RelayIndex.md

 This feature allows you to locate the pseudo-Lisp source for any relay in the interlocking by clicking right on its coil or contact in the Relay Draftsperson drawings.
 If set up properly, an external editor or other program of your choice will navigate to the relay definition in the source file so you can edit it, and then type control- (Cmd-) R to NXSYS to reload the fixed version.

 The NXSYS feature relies on being told a key piece of information, viz., exactly what external program or BAT/bash script to execute to tell about the relay you want to edit.
-This script, which you supply, is called the *SourceLocatorScript*.
+This script, which you supply, is called the *Source Locator Script*.

 On both systems, you edit the source of a relay by clicking right on its coil or contact in the Relay Draftsperson, whereupon you will get a small “context menu” allowing you to close or hide the window ... and if the Source Locator Script has been set up properly, you will also see a new option, `Edit Source 158HY` (or whatever the relay name is).
 Select that and your editor will be fed the string `158HY` in a way that you prescribe.
 I will tell you how to do it for Emacs (including Mac Aquamacs).